Indirect Pools and the Rate Structure

 - G&A Indirect Pool can include all other company-wide expenses, plus the Overhead on G&A labor; it can justifiably use a base of total direct costs plus Overhead (excluding Overhead in the G&A pool).

 The larger or more complex the types of sales and contracts – the more indirect pools and rates we recommend.
 For each named rate, dividing the pool account dollars by the base yields the rate.
-The same methods apply proposed rates to proposed bases, as the methods for calculating and recording (in the General Ledger) Actual Incurred Costs (AIC).
+We use the same methods for applying proposed rates to proposed bases, as the methods for calculating and recording (in the General Ledger) Actual Incurred Costs (AIC).
 There are no limits on the number of indirect rates.
-A separate rate can be proposed for Fringes (with payroll-related taxes applied by a separate rate), Facilities, Information Technology, Executive Management, etc. Indirect rates can be tiered at many levels.
+A separate rate can be proposed for Fringes (with payroll-related taxes applied by the same or a separate rate), Facilities, Information Technology, Subcontract Administration, etc. Indirect rates can be tiered at many levels.
 An Information Technology rate can apply to earned Paid Time Off (PTO); earned PTO (an Expense of the company, when earned – not when taken) can be a component of the Fringe Benefits pool, which is applied to a base of labor dollars.
 Long-time employees might earn more PTO than new-hires, which changes the calculation dollars and, in this example, applies expenses for Information Technology through the Fringe Benefits rate – not the G&A rate.
 Justification for that causal or beneficial relationship is that more Information Technology expenses are caused by long-time employees than new-hires.
 We recommend the simplest tiers and justifications for each client structure.
 Non-profit organizations and some other organizations, which follow the OMB Uniform Guidance at 2 CFR part 200 for segregated unallowable costs, use one Indirect Cost Rate (ICR) for the whole organization, consistently.
 We divide a pool of all organization-wide accounts in the allowable indirect pool by an applicable (direct to projects) base to calculate the ICR.
 The method of calculating the ICR for proposals consistently mirrors the method used to record AIC.

-Approved Forward Pricing Rates
+Approved Billing and Forward Pricing Rates

 Historical Accounting Records